nens/threedi-docs/source/d_simulate_modeller_interface.rst

 ============================= =========================== =========================================== ==================================
 Forcings                        Live site                  "3Di Models and Simulations" Wizard         OpenAPI Client
 ============================= =========================== =========================================== ==================================
-Boundary conditions            SQLite                      SQLite                                      SQLite, can be overwritten*
+Boundary conditions            SQLite                      SQLite                                      SQLite, can be overwritten (a)
 Initial water level 2D         SQLite, always 'max'        Add raster/global in wizard                 Add raster/global to simulation
 Initial water level 1D         SQLite                      Add predefined/global in wizard             Add predefined to simulation
 Initial water level GW         SQLite                      Add predefined/global in wizard             Add predefined to simulation
-Laterals  1D and 2D            Not used                    Add in wizard with CSV**                    Add CSV Breaches                       Open in gui                 Open breach using wizard                    Open breach Precipitation                  Add using live site         Add using wizard***                         Add to simulation Wind                           Add using live site         Add using wizard                            Add to simulation Control Structures             Not used from SQLite        Not used from SQLite                        Add to simulation DWF (inflow)                   Not used from SQLite        Add as laterals, use dwf calculator         Add to simulation as lateral CSV
+Laterals  1D and 2D            Not used                    Add in wizard with CSV (b)                  Add CSV Breaches                       Open in gui                 Open breach using wizard                    Open breach Precipitation                  Add using live site         Add using wizard (c)                        Add to simulation Wind                           Add using live site         Add using wizard                            Add to simulation Control Structures             Not used from SQLite        Not used from SQLite                        Add to simulation DWF (inflow)                   Not used from SQLite        Add as laterals, use dwf calculator         Add to simulation as lateral CSV